LSSTDESC/Blending_tutorial/README2.md

 ## 4: Analyze Realistic Blended Galaxies

 This step can either be run at NERSC or on your laptop by downloading files saved from the earlier steps.
+All our data products can be found at NERSC in `/global/projecta/projectdirs/lsst/groups/WL/projects/wl-btf/`.

 Open the `Example_analysis.ipynb` notebook to launch this tutorial.

 ## 5: Analyze Isolated Blended Galaxy Pairs

 This step can either be run at NERSC or on your laptop by downloading files saved from the earlier steps.
+All our data products can be found at NERSC in `/global/projecta/projectdirs/lsst/groups/WL/projects/wl-btf/`.

 Open the `Two_galaxy_blends_catalog.ipynb` notebook to launch this tutorial.